mimik-mimOE-ai/mimOE-ai-developer-guide/readme.md

 ### Adding Multiple Agent Machines to the mimik Service Mesh

-To learn how to add new Agent Machines to the mimik Service Mesh go [here](./03-multi-agent-architecture/agent-machines/).
+To learn how to add new Agent Machines to the mimik Service Mesh, go [here](./03-multi-agent-architecture/agent-machines/).

+### Loading AI Models to the Agent Machines

+To learn how to load a model to the Agent Machines, go [here](./03-multi-agent-architecture/agent-machines/readme.md).

 ### Declaring a new Agent Collection on  the Coordinator's Machine